Just-Natsuki-Team/NatsukiModDev/README.md

 - Progress made by playing under the old distribution of Just Natsuki will not be supported in the overhaul.
 - Do not expect support if you are playing the old distribution of Just Natsuki.
 It is **discontinued**.

+### What to expect from Just Natsuki

+Just Natsuki canonically takes place following the events of DDLC+ and DDLC, and focuses on fostering and developing a relationship between a restored Natsuki and the player responsible for bringing her back from her deletion.

+As you spend time with Natsuki and grow closer, new things to talk about and new features will become available: we stress that players enjoy the journey, rather than focus on the destination!
+As an effective dating simulator, the focus is on the adventure of the relationship as opposed to simply trying to unlock features as fast as possible - enjoy what you find as you find it!

+To this end, Just Natsuki has no endgame, end goal or ending - we strive to deliver regular updates so there's always a reason to spend more time with your favourite tsundere.

 ### Installation

 1. Download a fresh copy of DDLC from https://ddlc.moe.